mariagranell/LifeHistoryIVP/README.md

 Commentator: Maria Granell Ruiz 14/02/2023

+# TODO:
+explain that DOB_estimate is only for Age_class calculation and that people should be careful at calculating full age from it.
+Explain the creation of factchecked_LH

 ## Get started

 The first step is to read the ```Vervet_Funtions_20221107.R``` file, there you can find the functions add_age and